 This course gives you a good overview of what music therapy is about, introduces a new approach to improvising and you can get a flavour of what it is like to work as a music therapist.

 The course is a good introduction to music therapy, working with adults and children for whom the main pleasurable communication is through music.
 Be prepared to use improvisation methods to respond to stimuli some of which are very restricted and require imaginative interpretation.
-Caveat if you want a career in this field at least 5 years study is needed.

 Very insightful with lots of examples, and a good balance of theory and practical.